Links on Android Authority may earn us a commission. Learn more.

 TV screen sizes

 The most important part of measuring a TV is figuring out its actual screen size.
-TV manufacturers typically measure screens diagonally, from the top corner of the display on one side to the bottom corner on the opposite side.
+Manufacturers typically measure screens diagonally, from the top corner on one side to the bottom corner on the opposite.

-Things can get complicated, however.
+Things can quickly get complicated, however.
 If you see a TV advertised as having a “55-inch” display, it’s possible that the actual screen size could have as much as a half-inch difference.
-Some TV makers include the frame and/or bezel, which might help with room placement, but is maddeningly inconsistent with industry standards.
+That’s because some TV makers include the frame and/or bezel, which might help with room placement, but is maddeningly inconsistent with industry standards.

 Most new TVs include actual display sizes in their official specs.
-If you find a TV you like on a website like Amazon, we’d recommend trying to locate specs on a manufacturer’s site.
-If you’re visiting a physical store like Best Buy, Walmart, or Target and find something you like, bring a tape measure or use an augmented reality phone app to get the most accurate data.
+If you find a TV you like on a website like Amazon, we’d recommend searching for specs direct from the manufacturer.
+If you’re visiting a physical store like Best Buy or Target, and discover something you really like, bring a tape measure or use an augmented reality phone app to get the most accurate data.

 TV frame sizes